-A 'new orthodoxy' (May, 2000; Pleace, 2000) has been transpired at the beginning in the 1980s (Brandon et al. 1980) in which homelessness is explained in terms of a specific amalgamation of structural factors and individual vulnerabilities.
-'Structural' factors create the environment within which homelessness occurs, and 'individual' factors conclude the likelihood of becoming homeless in those conditions (Fitzpatrick et al. 2000; Pleace, 2000).
+A 'new orthodoxy' (May, 2000; Pleace, 2000) has been transpired at the beginning in the 1980s (Brandon et al. 1980) in which homelessness is explained in terms of a specific structural factors amalgamation of and individual vulnerabilities.
+'Structural' factors create environment within which the homelessness occurs, and 'individual' factors conclude the likelihood of becoming homeless in those conditions (Fitzpatrick et al. 2000; Pleace, 2000).